 Sadly there’s so much unrest in the world.
 We turn on our televisions to catch the latest breaking news.
 We are left to wonder, how do we begin to be a part of the change?
 A whole generation is used to having information, services, and products available immediately.
 How do we re-educate our youth?
 It’s time to take a moment, be thankful for the small things.
 We are all guilty of taking things for granted.
-This Thanksgiving we had an idea!
 We came up with a family project, challenging ourselves to 30 Days of Thankfulness.

 30 Days of Thankfulness | Family Project

 Do this family project throughout the year, because you don’t have to wait for Thanksgiving or the holiday season to celebrate thankfulness.
 Random acts of kindness are a great way to teach your children about giving.
 However, we have to balance that with a sense of gratitude.

 Gratitude is so powerful!
 People that regularly practice being grateful for stuff (noticing and reflecting upon things they’re thankful for) reap tons of benefits!

 - they express more compassion and kindness